 How Gutenberg Will Change Content Creation in WordPress

 Each piece of content in Gutenberg will be a block, which can be edited and customized individually.
-Content creation in Gutenberg will be similar to building blocks using legos and lot more visual similar to using a page builder such as beaver builder.
+Content creation in it will be similar to building blocks using legos and a lot more visually similar to using a page builder such as beaver builder.

-Each type of content will be a separate block in Gutenberg such as regular text, images, videos, tables, buttons etc. Each block is self-contained and if you make changes to one block, it won’t affect the other blocks.
+Each type of content will be a separate block such as regular text, images, videos, tables, buttons, etc. Each block is self-contained and if you make changes to one block, it won’t affect the other blocks.
 Having said this, it is not a replacement for page builder entirely at this stage.

 What You Need to Do to be Ready for Gutenberg

 Gutenberg is the biggest WordPress update in a decade.
-It might break few things on your site when you will update to WordPress 5.0.
-Gutenberg is available as a stand-alone plugin currently and you can follow these 5 steps to be ready for the upcoming Gutenberg release, which will replace the classic post editor.
+It might break a few things on your site when you update WordPress 5.0.
+It is available as a stand-alone plugin currently and you can follow these 5 steps to be ready for the upcoming release, which will replace the classic post editor.
 You can also review the important plugins your website relies on to function fully and see how are those plugins for keeping up with the upcoming Gutenberg change.
-For example, Gut guys at Yoast SEO plugin think that Gutenberg is WordPress’s first step into the bright future ahead.
+For example, Gut guys at Yoast SEO plugin think that it is WordPress’s first step into the bright future ahead.
 They are also predicting that Gutenberg is the start of something big for WordPress.
-People at Gravity forms, the most advanced form builder, are also working hard for the Gutenberg integration and have launched the Gravity Forms Gutenberg v1.0 Beta 1 add-on to work with Gutenberg.
+People at Gravity forms, the most advanced form builder, are also working hard for the Gutenberg integration and have launched the Gravity Forms Gutenberg v1.0 Beta 1 add-on to work with it.
 A live preview of your form will appear as you make changes to the block settings.